dojo/docs/dojox/calendar.rst

 ======================= =========================================================== ===============
-itemClick               A renderer of an event has been clicked                     item itemDoubleClick         A renderer of an event has been double-clicked              item gridClick               The grid (background of the calendar) has been clicked      date gridDoubleClick         The grid has been double-clicked                            date change                  The selection has changed                                   item
+itemClick               A renderer of an event has been clicked                     item itemDoubleClick         A renderer of an event has been double-clicked              item itemContextMenu         A renderer of an event has been context-clicked             item gridClick               The grid (background of the calendar) has been clicked      date gridDoubleClick         The grid has been double-clicked                            date change                  The selection has changed                                   item